-- To determine the Z coordinate format: - 1.
-Click the PDU folder.
+To determine the Z coordinate format:

 Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 109).
+See Naming the PDU (on page 131).

-- 2. Click Setup in the Settings section.
-The Pdu Setup dialog appears. - 3.
-In the Peripheral Device Z Coordinate Format field, click the drop-down arrow and select an option from the list. - Rack Units: The height of the Z coordinate is measured in standard rack units.
+2. Click Setup in the Settings section.
+The Pdu Setup dialog appears.

+- 3. In the Peripheral Device Z Coordinate Format field, click the drop-down arrow and select an option from the list. - Rack Units: The height of the Z coordinate is measured in standard rack units.
 When this is selected, you can type a numeric value in the rack unit to describe the Z coordinate of any environmental sensors or actuators. - Free-Form: Any alphanumeric string can be used for specifying the Z coordinate. - 4.
 Click OK.